Alexander-Aghili/website/_posts/2024-08-06-QBI-Hackthon.md

 date: 2024-08-06
 categories: Reflections Software
 tags: AI Biotechnology Bioscience Hackathon
-thumbnail: assets/img/QB3Hackathon/AWS-pipeline.png
+thumbnail: assets/img/QBIHackathon/AWS-pipeline.png
 giscus_comments: true
 ---
 ## Introduction
-Recently, I had the chance to join the Qb3 bio-hackathon at UCSF.
+Recently, I had the chance to join the QBI bio-hackathon at UCSF.
 This year's focus was on using machine learning and artificial intelligence to advance medicine.
 There were many incredible projects, like breast cancer detection using imaging and protein visualization.
 I was excited about contributing my computing skills to medical problems.
 Technology advancements that improve medicine can significantly enhance people's lives.

-{% include figure.liquid loading="eager" path="assets/img/QB3Hackathon/Hackathon.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid loading="eager" path="assets/img/QBIHackathon/Hackathon.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 Initially, I didn't have a team.
 Fortunately, we were given the opportunity to pitch ideas and join existing teams.
 One pitch that caught my attention was from a Ph.D. researcher at UCSF, who was grappling with a challenging issue related to scientific data.